 - Organization that arranged your studies in Norway: leave blank

 - Part of the application will reference the Schengen Area.
-The list of those countries can be found here:http://www.schengenvisainfo.com/schengen-visa-countries-list/
+See the list of Schengen countries.

 Keep in Mind

 - Applications require approximately 2 months to be processed, so start the process as soon as you receive official notification of acceptance from the university in Norway.

 - You will start the application process before departing for Norway but will most likely not receive your residence permit until you actually arrive in Norway.
 At your orientation in Norway, they will cover the process for going to the local government office to complete your residence permit process.